Why is my Espresso too foamy?

 So, it’s your task to find the grind size that will result in a perfect layer of Crema.
 Experiment with 6 to 7 different grind sizes in the fine range, and you will surely get the best result.

 The ideal ratio of coffee grounds to water is 1 to 2.
-That means for 35 grams of water; you should use 17 grams of ground.
+That means for 30-40 grams double shot; you should use 15-20 grams of coffee grounds.
 But you can adjust this ratio according to taste.

 You can get a better estimate by measuring the brewing time.
 The ideal shot of Espresso should take 25-30 seconds.